evkx/evkx.github.io/content/models/porsche/macan/Macan_4/_index.md

 ### Charge port

 The location of the charge port is on the [left rear side](../../../../technology/charging/connectors/#rear-side).
 This location makes it easy to use charge stations where you need to back up into the charger.
-The connector types vary between the different markets.
-This model uses [**CCS Combo 1**](../../../../technology/charging/connectors/#ccs) for North America and for Europe, [**CCS Combo 2**](../../../../technology/charging/connectors/#ccs).
-See full specifications for all markets.
+Connector types vary by market: this model uses [**CCS Combo 1**](../../../../technology/charging/connectors/#ccs) in North America and [**CCS Combo 2**](../../../../technology/charging/connectors/#ccs) in Europe.
+For complete specifications for all markets, refer to the full specifications.
 A second port is on the [right rear side](../../../../technology/charging/connectors/#front-side).
 This extra port gives you more parking options for AC charging.
 The connector types vary between the different markets.
 This model uses [**J1772**](../../../../technology/charging/connectors/#j1772) for North America and for Europe, [**TYPE2**](../../../../technology/charging/connectors/#type-2).
 See full specifications for all markets.

 {{<evkxdisplayaddarticle />}}